 - 1 1/2 teaspoons of minced chipotle chili in adobo (I'm a wuss – I couldn't go hotter)

-- Heat the olive oil in either a large skillet or, if possible, the insert of the slow cooker, over medium high heat.
+- Heat 1 tablespoon of olive oil in either a large skillet or, if possible, the insert of the slow cooker, over medium high heat.

 - Add onions and cook, stirring occasionally, for 3 – 6 minutes until they begin to soften.
 At that point, add the raw sugar and continue to cook until the onions are a rich golden brown, stirring continuously for 6 to 8 minutes.